The Emperor

 This may be a set of values that promote you as your own leader, or fitness of the mind through fitness of the body.

-Whatever this belief is, it will put you at the center of your own destiny, and you as responsible for your own future.
+Whatever this belief is, it will put you at the center of your own destiny, and you as the one responsible for your own future.

 You may be using faith as a tool for control, or mixing faith with politics and hidden agendas to do with power.